✓ Updated February 2026

 Frequently Asked Questions

-When is the absolute best time to visit Egypt to avoid the intense heat and crowds?
+When is the absolute best time to visit Egypt to avoid the scorching heat and massive crowds?

 Beyond the pyramids and temples, what's a truly unique Egyptian experience I shouldn't miss?

 What's the deal with tipping in Egypt?
-It seems to be expected everywhere.
+Is it expected everywhere?

 Yes, 'baksheesh' (tipping) is deeply ingrained in Egyptian culture and expected for almost any service, big or small.
-Have small denominations of Egyptian pounds (like 1s, 5s, and 10s) readily available.
-It's polite to tip guides, drivers, hotel staff, and even restroom attendants; just don't overdo it for minor courtesies.
+Have small denominations of Egyptian pounds handy for hotel staff, guides, drivers, and even restroom attendants.
+It's not about the amount, but the gesture of appreciation; just don't overdo it for minor services.

 What is the cheapest month to visit Egypt?